French Christmas Train Strike Provokes Fury, Travel Woes - UrduPoint

 French Christmas Train Strike Provokes Fury, Travel Woes

-The SNCF cut one third of scheduled trains for the looming Christmas weekend when millions of French people are expected to travel for family gatherings.
+The SNCF has now cut more than a third of scheduled trains for the looming Christmas weekend when millions of French people are expected to travel for family gatherings.

 The worst affected services were high-speed TGV lines, the mainstay of long-distance rail travel in France, leading to a rush for flights, rental cars and car-pooling.